NWA Jazz All Stars

 The Northwest Arkansas Jazz All-Stars offers its members the chance to participate in a unique musical community of like-minded, passionate young musicians at a pivotal point in their personal development.

 - Eligibility: Students must be in grades 9-12 and reside within the Northwest Arkansas region.
 At least 2 years experience on the instrument or comparable proficiency (exceptions may be made based on skills and experience)

 - Instruments: Saxophones (alto, tenor, bari), trumpet, trombone, guitar, piano, bass, drums

-- Performance, etc: A performance in Starr Theater at Walton Arts Center on April 30, 2018 and a professional recording session of the ensemble’s repertoire (date TBD)
+- Performance, etc: A performance in Starr Theater at Walton Arts Center and a professional recording session of the ensemble’s repertoire (date TBD)

-- Instructors: University of Arkansas Music Professor Rick Salonen, Professional guitarist and Music Instructor Ben Harris, Members of the Fayetteville Jazz Collective and Walton Arts Center's visiting artist in residence, internationally acclaimed jazz trombonist and educator Conrad Herwig.
+- Instructors: New School music instructor and professional musician Austin Farnam, University of Arkansas Music Professor Rick Salonen, guitarist and Music Instructor Ben Harris, Members of the Fayetteville Jazz Collective: trombonist Matt Beach, trumpeter Chase Cavalier, pianist Claudia Burson, drummer Darren Novotny PLUS Walton Arts Center's visiting artist in residence Victor Goines (sax and clarinetist with Jazz at Lincoln Center Orchestra).

 - Contact: Robert Ginsburg, Walton Arts Center’s Jazz Curator: 479.571.2751 firstname.lastname@example.org